SKOURIES (GREECE)

 Filtered Tailings Plant

-The filter plant tank farm construction has progressed with all five tanks assembled and water tested with internal coating work now in progress.
+The filter plant tank farm construction has progressed with three tanks complete and the remaining two tanks assembled and water-tested, with internal coating work now underway.
+The clarifier water tank construction has progressed to plan.

 Integrated Extractive Waste Management Facility